global-asp/asp-source/en/0052_simbegwire.md

 and made a bed for herself in the branches.
 As she went to sleep, she sang:
-“Maama, maama, maama, you left me.
+"Maama, maama, maama, you left me.
 You left me and never came back.
 Father doesn't love me anymore.
 Mother, when are you coming back?
-You left me.”
+You left me."

 ##
 The next morning, Simbegwire sang